The International Steam Pages

 Steam services on the Leszno-Zbaszynek route will finish when the works on the Wolsztyn line are completed – currently planned for late this year.
 The plan is to have four engines to work the Wolsztyn-Poznan service for the foreseeable future.
 They will be Ol49-23 which is to be overhauled, Ol49-59, Ol49-69 which will return from overhaul to replace Ol49-7, and Pt47-65 which requires some work to enable it to replace the Pm36 next spring.

-I have never tried to cover the activities here in great detail because effectively Poland is part of mainstream western Europe these days and as Wolsztyn is so well known in enthusiast circles.
+I have never tried to cover the activities here in great detail because Poland is now part of mainstream western Europe and as Wolsztynis so well known in enthusiast circles.
 For more information (in German) try http://www.parowozy.com.pl/indexd.html (or http://www.parowozy.com.pl for the original Polish version) - this link amended 29th May 2007).

 I have now moved all my Polish reports which are now very dated.
 Click as appropriate:

-Colin Young has sent some pictures of his visit to the Chabowka Railway Musuem which has many steam exhibits in June 2008.
+Colin Young has sent some pictures of his visit to the Chabowka Railway Museum which has many steam exhibits in June 2008.
 (24th December 2008)

-For other reports/information, check out David Longman's Gallery and Wolsztyn steam trains (a little dated with 2005 timetable).
+For other reports/information, check out David Longman's Gallery and Wolsztyn steam trains (a little dated with 2005 timetable link to polandpoland.com/wolsztyn.html broken by November 2020).

 Portugal Index